tnierman/example-managed-job/README.md

 - A log message was added, indicating that the `client` was created successfully.
 - To keep our output concise, the `fmt.Printf()` line was removed.
 This is allowed, because `client` is now used later to `List()` some stuff.
 - Now, the good stuff: first we're initializing a new variable, `pods`, which is a [PodList](https://pkg.go.dev/k8s.io/api/core/v1#PodList).
 A `PodList` isn't something you've probably seen if you haven't worked with Kubernetes APIs before - it's how our `client` is able work with multiple `Pod` objects at once.
 - Next, we're using our `client` to `List()` pods: in order to do that we need to pass it a `context` (we just use `TODO()` here), the `PodList` we just created, and some options.
-This time, we will specify some options: specifically that we want to see pods in the `openshift-kube-apiserver` namespace.
+This time, we do specify some options: specifically that we want to see pods in the `openshift-kube-apiserver` namespace.
+All the different options we could've also specified are [here](https://pkg.go.dev/sigs.k8s.io/controller-runtime/pkg/client#ListOptions).
 - Then, we're checking our error again, to make sure the `List()` succeeded.
-If it doesn't we log why and exit.
+If it doesn't, we log why and exit.
 - Finally, we print out the pods we found in `openshift-kube-apiserver`

 Hopefully, when you run this file, the output looks similar to: